WillB97/bash101/README.md

 Containers are automatically destroyed when the user logs out.

 Each level is a separate folder or git repo.
-The folder contains a dockerfile, a tag file and a readme.
+The folder contains a dockerfile, a tag file, an info file and a readme.

 The tag file contains the username to be used for the challenge.

+The info file is echoed to the terminal when a user connects as the challenge user

 The dockerfile follows the form:
 ```